alpianon/howdyadoc/reveal-md/README.md

 ### Font Awesome

-Revealjs uses [Font Awesome](https://fontawesome.com/) for special characters.
+Revealjs uses [Font Awesome](https://fontawesome.com/) icons for special characters.
 [GitPitch](https://gitpitch.com/) uses a convention like @fa[arguments class1 class2].
 We have used the same convention to make them available.
+Note that `fragment` is a class that can be added, and the icon will be made a fragment item.

+We also have fa-red and fa-green as CSS classes to change color.

 Some examples: